SevenTV/cloudflare-operator/arch.md

 - We are only interested in supporting tunnels because that is the only feature we need.

-### Check if post-quantum? (not sure what this is, only support QUIC it seems)
+### Check if post-quantum

-- Not sure what this is will have to do some more research if this is something I need to support.
+- post-quantum is a cryptograpic sharing method which aims to be secure vs quantum computers

 ### DNS lookup to get protocol percentage